Are You Flying Blind In-Stores?

 In addition to the objective steps taken in a traditional retail audit (locating products, taking photos, scanning barcodes), a mystery shopping task asks a Contributor to experience the buying process themselves.
 Often Contributors are asked to interact with sales representatives or to complete a purchase and review the product following home use.
 Shopping programs require a lot of effort for recruiting, qualifying, scheduling, training and managing shoppers, but by using a crowdsourcing solution, like Premise, it can be a lot easier and more efficient.

 Premise has helped commercial clients conduct traditional secret shopper campaigns around the globe.
 We can help you distinguish between invalid and imprecise customer-provided location data to a high degree of accuracy.
 Even with outdated or inaccurate data Premise is still able to effectively conduct store audits and discovery campaigns.
-Mystery shopping feedback has empowered our clients with immediate action items to bring to improve customer service and increase sales around the globe.
+Mystery shopping feedback has empowered our clients with immediate action items to improve customer service and increase sales around the globe.

 Read more about the benefits of mystery shopping in our blog post: Why Your CPG Brand Needs Crowdsourced Mystery Shopping.